asvd/dragscroll/README.md

 </div>
 ```

 That's it!
 Now you can scroll it by dragging.
+You can also add the
+`dragscroll` to the `<body>` element and drag the whole page.

 Keep in mind that now it is not possible to select the content with
 mouse, so apply the `cursor: default;` CSS style to prevent confusing